chrisryan91/CheesyStore_PP5/TESTING.md

 ## User Story 7: As a site user, I can create an account and log in so that I can track my order history and manage my profile information.

-Authentication is handled with django AllAuth.
-I installed and imported AllAuth's User model to handle User information.
-Users can register with an email and a password.
-Once they have registered, a profile page is automatically generated.
-The profile page appears as a link in the Navigation bar.
-The profile page contains all the users shipping information and order history.
-I created a User Profile Form in forms.py and imported it into the view generating the Profile page.
-The fields in the form in the profile page are prepopulated with saved information but can be updated.
+Authentication within the project is managed using Django AllAuth.
+The AllAuth User model was installed and imported to manage user information efficiently.
+Users have the capability to register using an email and a password.
+Upon registration, a profile page is automatically created for each user, accessible via a link in the navigation bar.
+This profile page displays the user's shipping information and order history.

-The Order History part of the profile page retrieves the Users previous orders from the database.
-A link provided for each order will link back to the Checkout Success page after the original purchase.
-The view for this is pasted below.
+A User Profile Form was crafted in forms.py and incorporated into the view that renders the Profile page.
+This form on the profile page comes pre-filled with the user's existing information, which can be updated as needed.

+For each order listed, a link is provided that redirects to the Checkout Success page relevant to that particular purchase, allowing users to review the details of their past transactions.
+The details for this functionality are shown in the specified view below:

 <details>
 <summary>User Story 7</summary>